hradaysadrani/pdf-persona-analysis/README.md

 4. **Process new document collections** for different tasks

 The AI learns from your document patterns and provides increasingly relevant results!

+## 🎯 Future Upgrades

+In future, we are planning to add:
+- **Better LLM models** so as to get better and more accurate output
+- **JSON based input for persona and job-to-be-done** so as to get better developer experience.
+- And many more in pipeline!!